Crew of the Rocinante

 - Lack of Empathy: He suffers from a form of emotional detachment due to the abuses he suffered as a child.
 This becomes an advantage, as he's able to figure out how to talk with and understand a scientist who went through a voluntary procedure to destroy his ability to feel empathy, and thus can figure out how to get the scientist to talk.
 Having said that: those who share similarities in their backgrounds with him, he's quick to, if not totally empathise with, then get on the same side of or decide to let take the lead.
 But, always to a point: if he decides the churn's moved on and the situation has changed, there's always the risk that he'll drop them.

 - Mysterious Past: He doesn't really like to talk about his past beyond his being from Baltimore and being familiar with the crime syndicates that rule the city.
 When Monica investigated Amos's past before going to film her documentary, she learned that there was a crime lord named Amos Burton, although the Roci's Amos denies that this was him.
 Monica also implies that Amos cheated at the lottery that allowed him to be trained as a mechanic.
+Amos's conversations with Charles and Erich early in Season 5 reveal that he was muscle for a Baltimore gang and he killed the real crime lord Amos Burton and stole his identity to start a new life.

 - Pet the Dog:

-- Grew up surrounded by prostitution, so he goes out of his way to warn one about about a violent patron carrying a knife.
+- Grew up surrounded by prostitution, so he goes out of his way to warn one about a violent patron carrying a knife.
 He's also protective of children and their safety.

-- He takes a liking to Prax Ming and helps him get used to life in space and train for dangerous situations due to the Belter being one of the few truly good people he's come across.
+- He takes a liking to Prax Meng and helps him get used to life in space and train for dangerous situations due to the Belter being one of the few truly good people he's come across.

 - Token Evil Teammate: Downplayed.
 His first response to any problem is to shoot it or beat someone's skull in, which gets him furious rebukes from his teammates who see him as dangerously violent.
 Naomi stresses to Holden that Amos isn't truly evil, just "different".

-- Tranquil Fury: Almost never seen showing any anger, even in the middle of massive ship to ship battles or close quarters firefights.
+- Tranquil Fury: Almost never seen showing any anger, even in the middle of massive ship-to-ship battles or close-quarters firefights.
 Even his biggest buttons only get him from tranquil to bringing on the violence in three seconds flat, with little emotion on his face.

 - What the Hell, Hero?: Gives a massive one to Naomi after she admits to giving their sample of the Protomolecule to Fred Johnson.
-Before that, she was his sole moral compass, but after that little stunt, he's begun to outright ignore her an has gotten quite a bit closer to Prax.
+Before that, she was his sole moral compass, but after that little stunt, he's begun to outright ignore her and has gotten quite a bit closer to Prax.

 - Wild Card: A good way to describe him is "unpredictable stoicism."
 He's always stone-faced, and yet can deliver a near-fatal beating without even blinking at the smallest provocation.
 This makes both Jim and Miller extremely wary of him — at one point, Jim even considers kicking him off the ship because he can't control him.